 Then it’s off to noise testing.
 Check the specific event page for the noise limit for that event.
 Noise testing is covered in the FAQs if you are unsure.

-One of the most important parts of the day is the Safety Briefing (8:30).
+In addition to the online safety briefing there may be a supplementary briefing (around 8:30) for novices which will cover extra information to help you with your day.
+This will be mentioned on the final joining instructions email if relevant.
 This will cover everything important you need to know about the day from flag and circuit rules, through to helpful hints, tips and circuit information.

 Sighting laps (9:00) are at the beginning of your first session.
 This is your opportunity to experience each bend behind a pace bike at a reduced speed, note the live marshal posts and the circuit conditions.